 The independent wrestling scene in Ontario is overflowing with talent.
 Keeping up with all of the different promotions, and the diverse characters that comprise the roster of those promotions is a daunting task.
 Quite frankly, it’s probably impossible.
 And the wrestlers coming from Canada’s most populous province are in demand all over the world because of their high level of skill and ability.
 Those performers are always seeking out new opportunities to demonstrate their talents and engage an audience.
 And while there are lots of promotions all over the province, country and the world offering those opportunities, sometimes you have to create your own.
+He is of course much better known among fans by his in-ring name, The Endorsement Sebastian Suave.

 That is the case with Sebastian Dastranj, the founder of one of the most prominent promotions in the Toronto area, Smash Wrestling.
-He is of course much better known among fans by his in-ring name, Sebastian Suave.

-Suave certainly put in the time to build his reputation prior to starting Smash in late 2012.
+The Endorsement Sebastian Suave certainly put in the time to build his reputation prior to starting Smash in late 2012.
 He began wrestling actively in 2006 when he was 20 years old, and over his 13-year career has fully immersed himself in the business.
 In his early years, he performed for every promotion that operated in Ontario during that time frame, but his career really took off in 2012, which is when he started to wrestle for independents in the United States, such as CZW and AAW PRO.

 Like so many of the top performers from his home province, Sebastian Suave, who is from the Toronto suburb of Markham, was trained by Rob ‘El Fuego’ Etcheverria and Steve ‘Kobra Kai’ Cvjetkovich at the now-defunct Square Circle Academy.
 He has also been mentored by well-known trainer Johnny Devine and respected independent veteran Tyson Dux.
 This strong foundation has given him a good skill set that serves him very well in the ring.
-In the early years of his career, he wrestled for promotions that Etcheverria was involved in, such as Squared Circle Wrestling and Maximum Pro Wrestling.
+In the early years of his career, he wrestled for promotions that Etcheverria was involved in.
+These included; Squared Circle Wrestling and Maximum Pro Wrestling.

 As noted, Sebastian Suave is not only the owner and guiding force behind Smash, he has been an active roster member from the beginning.
-He is one of the four ‘Pillars’ of Smash, along with with Brent Banks and Tarik, two good friends who started at the same time and place as Suave, and the aforementioned Dux.
+He is one of the four ‘Pillars’ of Smash, along with Brent Banks and Tarik, two good friends who started at the same time and place as Suave, and the aforementioned Dux.
 Initially, he was best known in Smash as part of the tag team The Overdogs, along with John Greed.
 But following a heel turn during which he betrayed his partner, he became ‘The Endorsement’ Sebastian Suave.

-Smash has also forged partnerships with some of the top promotions in the world, and as a result have co-promoted shows with CZW, CHIKARA, Germany’s wXw, and the UK’s PROGRESS, pitting the stars of those companies against Sebastian Suave and the rest of the Smash roster.
+Smash has also forged partnerships with some of the top promotions in the world.
+As a result have co-promoted shows with CZW, CHIKARA, Germany’s wXw, and the UK’s PROGRESS.
+They were pitting the stars of those companies against The Endorsement Sebastian Suave and the rest of the Smash roster.
 Close relationships with western New York’s Empire State Wrestling and Quebec’s FLQ have resulted in many wrestlers from those areas performing regularly for Smash.

-And as well known as Suave is on the Canadian independent circuit, he has also recently had some opportunities on bigger stages.
+As well known as Suave is on the Canadian independent circuit, he has also recently had some opportunities on bigger stages.
 At NXT TakeOver: Toronto II, he was one of the security guards who unsuccessfully tried to break up the brawl between Killian Dain and Matt Riddle (who wrestled for Smash in the past).
 And a couple of days later, he teamed with fellow Smash standout and Indie Spotlight Watch subject Carter Mason on Monday night Raw to face the Viking Raiders.